da667/Autosnort/Autosnort - Debian/autosnort-debian-readme.txt

 	3. Set this directive from Off to On and save php.ini
 	4. Reload or Restart the apache web server (/etc/init.d/apache2 restart)

+4. 1/3/2013: pulled pork integration has been integrated into the debian autosnort script.
+Additionally, short_open_tag configuration has been added to the script as a fix the user can have automatically performed for them.

 as always, I can be contacted via twitter:
 @da_667